Sina Jahedi | Oregon State University, Graduate Research Assistant

 Lamella shrinkage causing delamination in cross-laminated timber (CLT)

-Widespread delamination reduces the strength of CLT panels significantly and can lead to catastrophic events.
+Widespread delamination reduces the strength of CLT panels significantly and can lead to total failure of the panel over time.
 The separated plies do not resist shear forces as much and the panel can buckle, even by its own weight.
-In 2018, a delaminated CLT floor of a mass timber building crashed onto the floor below during construction.
-Fortunately, there were no casualties, but needless to say how much worse the situation could be if the floors collapse when the building is operational.

 Even the smallest cracks in the material can propagate into deep separations if the conditions are right.
 The cracks formed due to delamination typically have sharp tips.
 The local forces spike near the tip of cracks instead of evenly distributing in the area.
 This is called stress concentration, which can help the growth of crack and lead to total delamination of the plies.
 Additionally, delamination (or any crack in general) aids the penetration of moisture into the CLT panel which in turn leads to more and deeper delaminated areas.